burespe1/semantic-dictionary/drafts/DR_EU_2024-490/trip-plan-computation-for-scheduled-transport-and-transport-on-demand-where-relevant-vehicles-including-their-accessibility-such.md

 subcategory: Trip plan computation
 ---

-**Trip plan computation – _for scheduled transport and transport on demand where relevant - vehicles, including their accessibility (such as low floor, wheelchair accessible, pram accessible) and accessibility of on-board services (such as toilets)_** the minimum information required for indicating the accessibility conditions of scheduled or on demand transport services’ vehicles (incl. their on-board amenities), essential for trip plan computation purposes.

 >EXAMPLES\
 • A specific train has a lower floor option for people traveling in wheelchairs.\